frirsta/milestone-one/README.md

 ## Testing
+The website has been updated after these tests were made, and have not yet been tested.
 ### Code Validation
 The Mind and Body Yoga studio html has been tested with<a href="https://validator.w3.org/"> W3C HTML Validator.</a>
 <img src="assets/images/readme-images/testing/html-validator.png" alt="HTML Validation">